 The current Cyprus Permanent Residence Program requires a minimum investment of €300,000 in new real estate, company shares, or a venture capital fund.
 The process is relatively fast, with approvals issued in as little as 2 months, and provides access to Cyprus’s strong legal, educational, and tax infrastructure.

-Citizenship through naturalization is possible after 5–7 years of legal residency, depending on continuous presence and integration (including knowledge of the local language, cultural heritage, and a clean record).
+Citizenship through naturalisation is possible after 5–7 years of legal residency, depending on continuous presence and integration (including knowledge of the local language, cultural heritage, and a clean record).
 While direct citizenship is no longer an option, Cyprus remains a strategic foothold in the European Union.

 Key Benefits